0

 The key lies in knowing when to cut back and recognizing the right moments to push forward mindfully after comfortably settling within a specific window.

-Alternate day means extending gradually by 30 minutes before jumping into larger increments like weekly 24-hour fasts and directly shorter ones.
+Alternate days mean extending gradually by 30 minutes before jumping into larger increments, such as weekly 24-hour fasts and directly shorter ones.

 Research suggests that the slow-and-steady method allows more room for adaptation and minimizes the risk of developing any potential complications related to dietary changes.